Seattle mayor, police chief sued by protesters, ACLU for ‘unnecessary violence’ at demonstrations

 “Rather than trying to silence these demonstrations, the city and SPD must address the protesters’ concerns by focusing on its policies and systems regarding police practices, use of force, and accountability.”

-The other plaintiffs in Tuesday’s lawsuit range from Abie Ekenezar, a veteran with disabilities who’s been subjected to chemical agents twice during the demonstrations, to Sharon Sakamoto, a retiree who was deterred from protesting due to health concerns over weapons like tear gas.
+The other plaintiffs in Tuesday’s lawsuit range from Abie Ekenezar, a veteran with disabilities who’s been subjected to chemical agents twice during the demonstrations, to Sharon Sakamoto, a retiree who says she was deterred from protesting because of health concerns over weapons like tear gas.

 “During her time serving in the military, Ms. Ekenezar participated in tear-gas drills and is familiar with the effects of tear gas,” the lawsuit says.
 “Based on that experience, she believes that the chemical agent the SPD used on her and other protesters on May 30 was tear gas.
 The tear gas stung Ms. Ekenezar’s eyes and triggered her asthma.”